Don't Try This At Home: Armchair Building Science

 So how did we do?

-Mark Lance (BPI-Certified) of Cozy Home Performance conducted a blower door test on the home to quantify the air leakage and assess the location of big holes.
+Mark Lance (BPI-Certified) of Cozy Home Performance conducted a blower-door test on the home to quantify the air leakage and assess the location of big holes.
 The home was very leaky (CFM50 – 5300)1.
 The mold and air leakage in the attic turned out not to be focused on the kneewall closet doors but was more widespread throughout the attic.
-So we got the air leakage right, just not how extensive it was.
+So we got the air leakage right — just not how extensive it was.

-More attic ventilation would not have solved this mold and moisture problem; extensive air sealing will (and reduce the homeowner’s energy bills as well), however.
-Had the solution to increased attic ventilation taken the form of an attic exhaust fan, it may have increased the air leakage and moisture problem.
+More attic ventilation would not have solved this mold and moisture problem; extensive air sealing will (and will reduce the homeowner’s energy bills as well), however.
+Had the solution to increase attic ventilation taken the form of an attic exhaust fan, it may have increased the air leakage and moisture problem.

-Get the right stuff.
+Get the right stuff

 Make sure that the folks evaluating your home have the right training and experience.
 In this case, the difference between a certified building performance professional and a certified home inspector proved to be the difference between getting it right and getting it wrong.